Particle physics - LHC - ATLAS

 ATLAS Flavour tagging: jet collection calibration and CDI tooling

-I developed and maintained the pseudo-continuous calibration framework for flavour tagging and b-jet identification in ATLAS simulations and data.
+I developed and maintained the pseudo-continuous calibration framework for flavour tagging and $b$-jet identification in ATLAS simulations and data.
 Using the full Run 2 dataset (139~fb\(^{-1}\) at \( \sqrt{s} = 13~\mathrm{TeV} \)), I established a robust methodology for extracting b-tagging efficiency and c-/light-jet misidentification rates directly from data.
 To support validation and integration workflows, I created tools to visualise calibrations directly from CDI files, enabling fast cross-release comparisons and reducing redundancy.
 These tools streamlined the calibration pipeline and have been adopted across multiple ATLAS analyses requiring precise flavour tagging performance.
-This work has been published in European Physical Journal C.
+This work has been published in Eur.
+Phys.
+J. C 83, 681 (2023).

 Briefings